Heisman2019/BlackjackProject/README.md

 # Blackjack Project

-This java program utilizes different objects and classes to simulate a game of blackjack based on the specifications given by the user.
-This project is the first step in a long term personal project where I would like to build a program that understands Basic Strategy and how to count cards in Black Jack.
+This java program utilizes different objects and classes to simulate a game of Blackjack based on the specifications given by the user.
+This project is the first step in a long term personal project where I would like to build a program that understands Basic Strategy and how to count cards in Blackjack.

 ## Features